10 Essex Street

 | Download vCard

-Stuart is an experienced advocate whose practice encompasses commercial chancery work, company and banking litigation, trusts, property, professional liability and contentious probate.
+Stuart is an experienced advocate whose practice encompasses commercial chancery work, company and banking litigation, trusts, property and professional liability and.
 His practice includes international and domestic arbitration work.
-He has extensive experience in cases of high value and complexity and has appeared in a number of high profile cases including the BTA Bank v Albyazov litigation.
-He provides lectures and seminars and is a contributor to Cousins on the Law of Mortgages.
+He has extensive experience in cases of high value and complexity and has appeared in a number of high profile cases.
+He provides lectures and seminars and is a contributor to Cousins on the Law of Mortgages

 Please see Stuart’s Privacy Notice here.